 The questions most often asked by athletes, coaches, trainers, and of course fans are, “What can be done to speed healing?”
 “What can reduce the re-injury rate—and are there permanent solutions?”

 The answers are evolving.
-In what I call the Anabolic Era of sports medicine, we now add growth factors and stem or progenitor cells to almost all injuries.
+In what I call the Anabolic Era of sports medicine, we now add growth factors and stem cell activation factors to recruit progenitor cells to almost all injuries.
 There is a growing body of evidence that healing is both accelerated and improved by these supplements.
 While athletes used to travel to Germany, Mexico, or the Cayman Islands to get these treatments, there are now far better solutions available here in the US.
 Among these are the improved versions of PRP (blood platelet concentrates), fat aspiration, and bone marrow concentrates.

 The old days of immobilization during recovery are long gone.
 We have discovered that lack of motion leads to disorganized scar formation, rather than the well-aligned collagen fibers associated with normal ligament morphology.
 For injured and reinjured ankle ligaments, in-season treatments focus on the injection of growth factors into the torn tissues.
 This is followed by ice, compression, elevation, and massage to reduce swelling (swollen tissues are distorted and heal poorly).
 The faster the swelling resolves, the faster the healing.